Sign up for Waco Public Radio's newsletter that brings our top stories to your inbox each week.

 That right, he argued, was denied to Noe Guerrero, a Mexican national and Waco construction worker.

 According to a video posted to Facebook by his employer, Guerrero was stopped by plainclothes ICE agents.
-When he did not immediately produce his immigration papers, which were inside his vehicle, one of the agents broke his window.
+They presented Guerrero an administrative warrant, a document used to arrest non-citizens believed to have violated immigration laws.
+When he did not immediately comply or produce his immigration papers, which were inside the vehicle, one of the agents broke his window.

 Guerrero was detained, charged with failing to carry proper immigration documentation, and turned over to U.S. Marshals.
 His court hearing was originally scheduled for Tuesday, but Hays said the charges were dropped — even as Guerrero was transferred to a detention center.